 10. Pop out for a horse steak and cod tongues

 Traditional Norwegian food is hearty and satisfying, typically consisting of meat or fish and vegetables.
-Vollan Gjestestue in Nordkjosbotn has revived some regional delicacies including horse steak served with basil sauce and pan-friend cod tongues.
+Vollan Gjestestue in Nordkjosbotn has revived some regional delicacies including horse steak served with basil sauce and pan-fried cod tongues.
 For the less adventurous, don’t worry, some more standard fare is also on offer.

 Traveling from Tromsø to the Lyngen Alps